 The whole area around home is dominated by the nearby Iron Age hill-fort – Dinas Dinorwic.
 The hill-fort sits on one of the summits of a long ridge running NE-SW.
 On the NW the ground falls away steeply to a small tributary of the River Seiont and on the SE the ground falls away less steeply to the marshy valley in which the River Cegin rises.

 Many birds have all but disappeared as breeding species over the last twenty years: including Whinchat, Yellowhammer, Whitethroat, Cuckoo and Skylark.
 Barn Owl too.

 However Raven and Buzzard still nest in the trees along the wooded ramparts of the old hill-fort and Song Thrush have increased in numbers.
 Mistle Thrush and Nuthatch breed in the Churchyard.
 Bullfinch, Chaffinch, Goldfinch and Dunnock nest in the lane; Great Spotted Woodpecker and Coal Tit in the nearby wood.
 I have even seen a Short Eared Owl hunting over the marsh one winter evening.
 And a Red Kite, mobbed by the local Raven and Buzzard, down from the hill-fort.

 So welcome to my blog.
-A celebration of birds.
-I may one day turn it into a book.
+A celebration of birds – in art, poetry and prose, birdsong and anecdote.
 I hope you enjoy it, and in it find something fresh and new and that watching birds for you, too, becomes in the words of Viscount Grey ‘a pleasant path for recreation’.